AWS D1.1:2025 · Table 5.11 · Category B

 What Table 5.11 category applies to A709 HPS50W with SMAW-LH?

-A709 HPS50W welded with SMAW (low-hydrogen) falls under Category B in AWS D1.1:2025 Table 5.11.
+When using SMAW-LH on A709 HPS50W, the combination falls under Category B in AWS D1.1:2025 Table 5.11.
 Low-hydrogen SMAW, SAW, GMAW, or FCAW process.
-At up to 3/4" thickness, this category requires a minimum preheat of 32°F (0°C).
+At up to 3/4" thickness, Category B with SMAW-LH requires a minimum preheat of 32°F (0°C).

 Does A709 HPS50W need preheat at up to 3/4"?